lagotto/lagotto/docs/sources.md

 title: "Sources"
 ---

 The ALM application provides a number of public sources.
 Most sources require a user account with the service (see table below).
-The private ALM sources not made available here either use an internal application that is not available via public API (PLOS Usage Stats, PLOS Comments, Figshare) or require a contract with the provider (Web of Science, F1000).

 ### Viewed
 * [PubMed Central Usage Stats](/docs/pmc)